How To Mix Honey and Cinnamon for Brain Health

 Blood Sugar and Cognitive Focus

-Cinnamon is well-known for its ability to support healthy insulin sensitivity.
-By helping your cells use glucose more efficiently, cinnamon helps prevent the "sugar crashes" that lead to brain fog.
-A stable supply of energy to the brain means a more stable mood and better focus throughout the day.
+Cinnamon is well-known for supporting healthy insulin sensitivity.
+By helping your cells use glucose more efficiently, cinnamon helps prevent the sugar crashes that lead to brain fog, ensuring a stable supply of energy for focus and mood.

 Ceylon vs. Cassia: A Safety Note

-• Ceylon Cinnamon: Often called "true cinnamon," it contains significantly less coumarin and is generally considered safer for daily, long-term use.
+• Ceylon Cinnamon: Known as "true cinnamon," it contains significantly less coumarin and is generally safer for daily, long-term use.

 Action Step: Check your spice rack.
 If your cinnamon doesn't specify the type, it is likely Cassia.
 If you plan on making this a daily habit, consider switching to organic Ceylon cinnamon to protect your liver health.